State-of-the-Edge/lfedge-landscape/README.md

   * [Vulnerability reporting](#vulnerability-reporting)
   * [Adjusting the Landscape View](#adjusting-the-landscape-view)

-This landscape is intended as a map to explore open source artificial intelligence (AI), machine learning (ML), and deep learning (DL) projects, and also shows the member companies of the LF Deep Learning Foundation.
+The intent is for the Landscape to be a living document that developers, investors, vendors, researchers and others can use as a resource on the landscape of edge computing.
 It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.

 ## Current Version